 This is Medusa.
 If you look into her eyes, you are supposed to have turned into a statue.

 Now one thing I forgot to mention.
-I left the battery for my camera on charge.
+I left the battery for my camera still charging.
 I have my cell mobile phone but it was on 20% so my photos are not only poorer quality, but I am having to be careful as to how many I take too.

-By the 11th century Volubilis had been abandoned by civilisation after the seat of power was relocated to Fes.
+By the 11th century, Volubilis had been abandoned by civilization after the seat of power was relocated to Fes.
 Much of the local population was transferred to the new town of Moulay Idriss Zerhoun, about 5 km (3.1 mi) from Volubilis and where we will visit after this.